 Tucked away in a former chapel and still boasting its original tiling and wall murals is Mesa de Frades.
 This intimate and candlelit bar is cosy and offers visitors a unique and authentic taste of Fado music.
 What makes Mesa de Frades so special however is its mixed lineup of artists which ranges from Fado legends to up and coming local performers.
 The artists walk between tables during sets, giving guests an absolutely personal experience.
 Mesa de Frades is beautiful.

-Although a more expensive option, Club de Fado is a Lisbon favourite and the high price point is quickly justified by the restaurant’s standard of Fado performance and food.
+Although a more expensive option, Club de Fado is a Lisbon favorite and the high price point is quickly justified by the restaurant’s standard of Fado performance and food.
 Since opening in 1995 Club de Fado has continuously played host to a rolling mix of the city’s best Fado singers.
 Located just feet from the stunning Lisbon Cathedral, architectural inspiration can be seen in the restaurants arched ceilings and thick interior columns.
 Club de Fado’s central location makes it the perfect place to end a day of exploring all that Lisbon has to offer.

 For the most authentic and unadulterated experience of Fado visit, Tasca do Jaime.
 Less polished than the other choices but often featuring the best Fado vocals in Lisbon, the bar is a raw interpretation of what Fado means to the people of Lisbon, and with only 24 seats guests can be sure that an evening at Tasco do Jaime will be a memorable one.

 For travelers who wish to discover Fado culture in greater depth, there are a number of walking tours that are operated by locals and offer a range of tailored experiences.
-Many of the tours take place in Alfama- Lisbon’s steepest and oldest area, as well as the location of many of the city’s favourite Fado venues.
+Many of the tours take place in Alfama- Lisbon’s steepest and oldest area, as well as the location of many of the city’s favorite Fado venues.
 Alfama is charming and often intimate making it the perfect place to enjoy Fado.

 One of the most popular tours and one that is guaranteed to provide an idyllic taste of Fado culture is the Lisbon Sunset Small-Group Walking Tour.
 Travelers are promised breathtaking panoramic views across Lisbon before sampling local food and drink and finally enjoying a live Fado performance.
 The groups are limited to 12 people, which makes this tour one of the city’s most personal.